 It’s common for cases of Respiratory Syncytial Virus (RSV) to peak in winter.
 But this year, the U.S. is seeing an early surge of RSV cases in children.
 Though the cold-like virus is often mild in people of all ages, it can sometimes lead to complications and hospitalization, especially for babies and immunocompromised children.

-As you navigate whether your family’s sniffles are mild or serious, we’re here to help.
+As you navigate whether your family’s sniffles are mild or serious, we’re here to help with expert information from AdventHealth family doctor, Zaynab Rasheed, MD.
 Read on to learn how to identify symptoms of RSV and know when to seek medical care for your kids’ fall and winter bugs.

 How Does RSV Spread?

 RSV spreads through respiratory droplets, especially coughing and sneezing.
 A person infected with RSV can be contagious for up to 8 days — even longer for those with weaker immune systems.

 “The virus circulates every year, and nearly everyone catches it at some point in their lifetime,” Dr. Rasheed says.
 She continues, “children have typically had RSV by the time they’re two.
 But pandemic precautions like masking and social distancing over the past few years have protected young children from RSV exposure.”